 I recommend the campsite of Blanchisseusse in Trinidad (100 TT negotiable per night), where you can also see huge leatherbacks during the right season.
 In addition, I recommend the campsite of Sainte Anne in Martinique (12 euros per night) and the campsite of Flamenco beach on Culebra, Puerto Rico ($ 30, also negotiable).

-Kim’s farm in Victoria, Grenada: If you contact him through Couchsurfing, you’ll get a really good price.
+Victoria, Grenada: Kim’s Farm.
+If you contact him through Couchsurfing, you’ll get a really good price.

 In my experience, couchsurfing works really well throughout the Caribbean.
 We used this option on almost every island and I think it’s one of the most important keys to saving money.
 In addition, it’s a great way to meet either locals or expats living there who can give you good tips.